Sardinia Cultural Heritage Project

 At the Italian Academy in April, The Ancient City of Tharros: Cultural Crossroads in the Mediterranean over Two Millennia brought in the public to hear from archaeologists about Tharros, the Punic-Roman port on the Sardinian coast.
 A photography exhibition was inaugurated on that day; it is still on display.

-New Book (May 2023)
+Book (May 2023)

 Out now from Columbia University Press, A Lost Mediterranean Culture: The Giant Statues of Sardinia's Mont'e Prama is the first English-language book to explore Mont’e Prama’s colossal limestone statues, re-built from thousands of shattered limestone pieces that surfaced in 1974 in western Sardinia.

-Online digital exhibition: Mont'e Prama (since April 2022)
+Online Digital Exhibition: Mont'e Prama (since April 2022)

 The Italian Academy's digital presentation of The Giant Heroes of Mont'e Prama: Recovering Ancient Sardinian Heritage includes essays by a range of experts along with photos and a selection of recent articles about the newest discoveries at this Sardinian site.